 Editing a deployment

-You can edit the KPIs, alerts, parameters, size and scale details of your flow deployment under Deployment Settings or using the CDP CLI.
+You can edit the KPIs, alerts, NiFi configuration, sizing and scaling, and notifications of your deployment under Deployment Settings or using the CDP CLI.

-You can either edit your deployment on the CDF UI or through the CLI.
+You can either edit your deployment on the Cloudera Data Flow UI or through the CLI.

 • You must have the DFFlowAdmin role assigned to perform this task.